a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction  -  Exercise/README.txt

 Otherwise, when you have more than 3 sentences, create enough paragraphs to get all sentences from the textarea.
 Just remember to restrict the sentences in each paragraph to 3.

+7. Hell's Kitchen
+You will be given an array of strings, which represents a list of all the restaurants with their workers.
+When the Send button is clicked:
+	• display the best restaurant of all the added restaurants with its average salary and best salary.
+	• If there is a restaurant in the input array which is added more than once you should update (add the new ones) the workers, average salary and best salary.
+	• The best restaurant is the restaurant with the highest average salary.
+If two restaurants have the same average salary the best restaurant is the first one added.
+	• display all workers in the best restaurant with their salaries.
+The best restaurant's workers should be sorted by their salaries by descending order